 - Avalanche Gear - In Big Sky, you'll need avalanche gear (Beacon, Shovel, Prove, Backpack) if you want to ski certain pieces of terrain like the Big Couloir.

 Do you have everything you need to go skiing?
 If you forget something, it's not the end of the world.
 Big Sky has lots of outdoor gear shops where you can pick up everything that you need to have a great day on the slopes.

 9 Tips For Staying Warm When It's Cold Outside

-Whether you forgot something important or want to update your quiver, the following local shops can help you find exactly what you need:
+Whether you forgot something important or want to update your gear, the following local shops can help you find exactly what you need: